pschool-in/curriculum/content/grammar/new-topics/nouns-1.md

 # Objective

-To learn that nameing words are called nouns.
+To learn that naming words are called nouns.

 # Grade-1